oracle-devrel/devo.tutorials/tf-101/3-understanding-terraform-basics.md

 ### Terraform executable

 The Terraform executable can be easily downloaded and installed on a variety of different platforms.
-Check out the [Terraform's download page](https://www.terraform.io/downloads.html) to locate the Terraform CLI binaries for your system.
+Check out [Terraform's download page](https://www.terraform.io/downloads.html) to locate the Terraform CLI binaries for your system.

 #### Linux